-The Weston Towne Center project has changed ownership in fiscal year 2018-19 and the new owners continue to evaluate development options.
+The commercial portion of the Weston Towne Center project changed ownership during Fiscal Year 2020-2021, and the owners of both the residential and commercial portions continue to evaluate development options.
 The project consists of a 600-unit mixed use development in the North Village area.

 The North Village Station project is a proposed 200-unit mixed use residential, office/professional development owned by Valley Center View Properties, LLC.
+The developer continued processing their site plan through the County to complete the development entitlements for their project.